 How to use MACD:

 - When the MACD line crosses from below to above the signal line, the indicator is considered bullish.
-The further below the zero line the stronger the signal.
+The further below the zero lines the stronger the signal.

 - When the MACD line crosses from above to below the signal line, the indicator is considered bearish.
-The further above the zero line the stronger the signal.
+The further above the zero lines the stronger the signal.

 This indicator borrows its name from its inventor John Bollinger.
 Bollinger Band is a volatility channel that will signal a trend.
 If the current price goes past the moving averages with a certain number of points a trend may be beginning.
 Bollinger Band is still one of the best volatility channels we have as traders.